EdwardDThoronka/AI-Powered-Classroom-Attendance-and-Participation-Monitoring-System/README.md

 The system automatically tracks attendance and participation End the session and export data when finished
 License
 This project is licensed under the MIT License - see the LICENSE file for details.
+Contributions are open.